crossterm-rs/crossterm/crossterm_terminal/README.md

 ## Getting Started

-This documentation is only for `crossterm_terminal` version `0.1` if you have an older version I suggest you check the [Upgrade Manual](https://github.com/TimonPost/crossterm/blob/master/docs/UPGRADE.md).
-Also, check out the [examples](https://github.com/TimonPost/crossterm/tree/master/crossterm_terminal/examples) folders with detailed examples for all functionality of this crate.
+This documentation is only for `crossterm_terminal` version `0.2` check the [examples](./examples) folders with detailed examples for all functionality of this crate.

 Add the `crossterm_terminal` package to your `Cargo.toml` file.

 ```
 [dependencies]
-`crossterm_terminal` = "0.1"
+crossterm_terminal = "0.2"

 ```
 And import the `crossterm_terminal` modules you want to use.